Bandit Social Learning: Exploration under Myopic Behavior: Related Work

+The greedy algorithm is also known to attain $o(T)$ regret in various scenarios with a very large number of near-optimal arms \citep{Bayati-nips20,Jedor-Greedy21}, \eg for Bayesian bandits with $\gg\sqrt{T}$ arms, where the arms' mean rewards are sampled independently and uniformly.

+Learning failures for the greedy algorithm are derived for bandit problems with 1-dimensional action spaces under (strong) structural assumptions: \eg dynamic pricing with linear demands \citep{Zeevi-ManSci12,denBoer-ManSci14} and dynamic control in a (generalized) linear model \citep{Lai-Robbins-control82,Keskin-OpRe18}.
+In all these results, the failure probability is only proved positive, but not otherwise characterized.
+The greedy algorithm is restricted to one or two initial samples (which is a trivial case in our setting, as discussed in Section~\ref{sec:intro}).

-Finally, \emph{incentivized exploration}, starting from \citet{Kremer-JPE14}, considers a version of bandit social learning in which the platform controls the information flow, \eg can withhold history and instead issue recommendations, and uses this information asymmetry to incentivize the agents to explore.
-In particular, \citep{ICexploration-ec15,Jieming-unbiased18,Selke-PoIE-ec21} target stochastic bandits as the underlying learning problem.
-Most related is \citet{Jieming-unbiased18}, where the platform constructs a particular communication network for the agents, and then the agents engage in bandit social learning with information flow limited by this network.
-A survey can be found in \citet[Chapter 11]{slivkins-MABbook}.
+\xhdr{\BSL and mechanism design.} \emph{Incentivized exploration} takes a mechanism design perspective on \BSL, whereby the platform strives to incentivize individual agents to explore for the sake of the common good.
+In most of this work, starting from \citep{Kremer-JPE14,Che-13}, the platform controls the information flow, \eg can withhold history and instead issue recommendations, and uses this information asymmetry to create incentives; surveys can be found in \citep{IncentivizedExploration-chapter} and \citep[Ch.
+11]{slivkins-MABbook}.
+In particular, \citep{ICexploration-ec15,Jieming-unbiased18,Selke-PoIE-ec21} target stochastic bandits as the underlying learning problem, same as we do.
+Most related is \citet{Jieming-unbiased18}, where the platform constructs a (very) particular communication network for the agents, and then the agents engage in \BSL on this network.

+Alternatively, the agents are allowed to observe full history, but the platform uses monetary payments to create incentives \citep{Frazier-ec14,Kempe-wine15,Kempe-colt18}.
+The platform's goal is to optimize the welfare vs. payments tradeoff under time-discounting.

+\xhdr{Behaviorial models.} Non-Bayesian models of behavior are prominent in social learning literature, starting from \citet{DeGroot74}.
+In these models, agents use variants of statistical inference and/or naive rules-of-thumb to infer the state of the world from observations.
+Our model of $\eta$-confident agents is essentially a special case of ``case-based decision theory" of \citet{CaseBased-qje95}.